- The advice driven by SAP consulting firms is nearly entirely based on financial profit incentives.

 The word bias is often misused.
 I have seen it used when one supports an application that they like.
 If another person wants to undermine the first person’s support for an application, they might say that the first person is biased.

-What I find most interesting is how the most provable bias, which is financial bias, is most often swept under the rug.
+Most interesting is how the most provable bias, which is financial bias, is most often swept under the rug.
 The most critical factor that promotes intentional sales forecast bias is what is known as institutional incentives.
 Let’s take the example of SAP as I know them best.
 The biased advice comes to SAP customers from some directions, not only from SAP.
 SAP is not a source of unbiased information about SAP (they certainly know a lot about SAP, but their bias is 100%).
 But financially biased information comes from many places regarding SAP.
 Other companies that often pose as unbiased have an enormous financial bias for SAP.

 And this bias is reinforced with how SAP treats customers about its partners — as discussed in the book SAP Nation 2.0 by Vinnie Mirchandani.